What does APEX stand for?

 What types of patents are eligible for Amazon APEX?

 The APEX program works for utility patents only.
-Design patent infringement would not be covered under this program.
 Moreover, simpler technologies are more likely to be accepted.
 Utility patents with complex claims might not be appropriate for APEX.

 How does Amazon APEX work?